gelndjj/3Clicks/README.md

 ```

 ### SUMMARY
-This small soft can copy :
+This small soft can copy :<br />
-1 - Tree (directories without files)
+1 - Tree (directories without files)<br />
-2 - All the data from a source to an destination you choose
+2 - All the data from a source to an destination you choose<br />
-3 - Copy files by extensions.
+3 - Copy files by extensions.<br />

 ### HOW IT WORKS
 * Once you have selected the right tab :